Kill It

-Kill It is a 2019 South Korean television series starring Jang Ki-yong and Nana.
-It aired on OCN from March 23 to April 28, 2019.
-The story is about a man abandoned by the devil and a woman raised by the devil and a client who seeks revenge on them.
-It is a melodrama between a man who must be killed and a woman who must be caught.
+Kill It is a 2019 South Korean television drama starring Jang Ki-yong and Nana.
+It was broadcast on the Orion Cinema Network (OCN) from 23 March to 28 April 2019.
+The series follows the intertwined fates of a man abandoned by the devil and a woman raised by the devil, as well as the client who seeks vengeance against them.
+Blending elements of action, mystery and melodrama, *Kill It* explores the fatal encounter between a man destined to die and a woman determined to capture him.